 Nvidia always likes it to look like you’re getting that little bit more from your GPU than you might have expected.

 The memory side of things hasn’t changed, however.
-While the new RTX 2080 Super, when it launches at the tail end of this month, gets a faster roll of the GDDR6 dice at 15.5Gbps, the RTX 2070 Super sticks on 14Gbps with its 8GB GDDR6 memory.
+While the RTX 2080 Super gets a faster roll of the GDDR6 dice at 15.5Gbps, the RTX 2070 Super sticks on 14Gbps with its 8GB GDDR6 memory.

 PCGamesN test rig: Intel Core i7 8700K, MSI Z390 Gaming Edge AC, 16GB Corsair Dominator DDR4 @3,200MHz, 1TB Seagate Firecuda, Corsair H100i RGB, Philips BDM3275